Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Acknowledgements

 \section{Acknowledgements}

 We thank A. Honecker, J. Richter, R. Yu, and Y. Zhou for helpful discussions.
-This work was supported by the National Science Foundation of China (Grant Nos.~11222433 and 11374364), the Ministry of Science and Technology of China (Grant Nos.~2016YFA0300503 and 2016YFA0300504) and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (Grant No.~14XNLF08).
+This work was supported by the Ministry of Science and Technology of China (Grant Nos.~2016YFA0300503 2016YFA0300504, and 2017YFA0302901), the National Science Foundation of China (Grant Nos.~11222433, 11374364, and 11474331), and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (Grant No.~14XNLF08).